 What amenities are on-board?

 Libra is an incredibly well-stocked and wisely-rigged boat for offshore charters, but it is still a boat.
-Water, power and propane are limited but, when used in moderation, there is plenty for every passenger to cook, clean, write, read and watch movies every day.
+Water, power and propane are limited but, when used in moderation, there is plenty.
 Each bunk is supplied with a separate USB port for charging electronics and reading lights.
-There are two heads (sink, toilet and shower) on the boat for light showering underway.
-The Captain and crew will stock the boat with plenty of snacks and drinks as well as provisions for three hot meals each day on passage (breakfast, lunch and dinner) and drinks from the on-board bar once the boat is docked.
-Please feel free to send along a few of your favorite food items as a request when you book your voyage.
+There are two heads (sink, toilet and shower) on the boat.
+The Captain and crew will stock the boat with plenty of snacks as well as provisions for meals each day on passage (breakfast, lunch and dinner) and drinks from the on-board bar once the boat is docked.
+Please feel free to bring along your favorite snacks for your night watches.
 Plan to spend your days and nights sailing, fishing, cooking, reading and looking at the stars.
 If you have any questions about certain amenities on board, please contact us.

 What do I need to bring?

 Whatever you can fit in your Duffel-style bag that will make the trip comfortable for you.
-A good pair of deck shoes is a must as well as a form of identification, currency and your passport.
-If you will be bringing medications, please bring a copy of your prescription as well.
+A good pair of deck shoes or nonmarking tennis shoes (barefoot) is a must as well as a form of identification, currency and your passport.
+If you will be bringing medications, please bring a copy of your prescription as well (the bottle it came in*).
 We have plenty of sunscreen onboard as we know your liquids capacity, if you are flying home, will be limited to 3.4 oz.
 We supply PFDs (life-jackets) for use while on the trip.
 If you have unique food requests, please email those to us, or if you can fit it in your bag (a secret cookie stash to munch in your berth during movie night perhaps), feel free to bring it.
 We have seasickness medication on-board for those who are prone to it, but if you feel Scopolamine patches will benefit you, purchase some, read the directions and apply before we leave the dock.
 The boat is fully-stocked with a first-aid kit capable of treating cuts, wounds, rashes, fevers and infections.